-Look, I recognize I am making some broad generalizations, but these reflections are grounded in the conversations we have regularly.
+Look, I recognize I am making some broad generalizations, but these reflections are grounded in the conversations we have regularly, and have had for years.
 So as an industry, I am asking us to reflect on this.
 Because having patients present is not enough, that’s tokenism.
 How are we ensuring that the right patient expertise is sought and respected?
 Treat patients as equals, not afterthoughts.

 Jen Horonjeff, PhD, is a life-long autoimmune disease patient and brain tumor survivor turned human factors engineer, academic, FDA advisor, and now the founder & CEO of Savvy Cooperative.